 I recommend a UV umbrella for additional UV protection and also extra cooling effect.

 I know first hand, since I have owned several for many years now.

-Overall they are very
+Overall they are very comfortable and soft.

 I would not go in the sun without them, especially on long trips.

 Nowadays, they are available in 100% cotton also.
 I have started trying a few of them as